ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Remove the Recommended section

-Target `Windows.UI.Xaml.Controls.Grid#ShowMoreSuggestions`,
-`Windows.UI.Xaml.Controls.Grid#SuggestionsParentContainer`,
-`Windows.UI.Xaml.Controls.Grid#TopLevelSuggestionsListHeader` and set its style with `Visibility=Collapsed`.
+To hide the Recommended section, target `Windows.UI.Xaml.Controls.Grid#ShowMoreSuggestions`, `Windows.UI.Xaml.Controls.Grid#SuggestionsParentContainer`, `Windows.UI.Xaml.Controls.Grid#TopLevelSuggestionsListHeader` and set the style to `Visibility=Collapsed`.
+In addition, the pinned items can be adjusted to occupy the whole height by targeting `StartMenu.PinnedList` and setting `Height=504`.

 ## Remove the user profile button